Squeezing N\'eel-type Magnetic Modulations by Enhanced Dzyaloshinskii-Moriya interaction of $4d$ Electrons: Results

 that describes the waving of $\hat q$ in GaMo$_4$S$_8$.
 The least-square fitting of the data to Eq.~\eqref{eq:qpert} yields $\alpha=-0.14 \pm 0.003$ and $|\mathbf{q}|=0.64$\,nm$^{-1} \pm 10^{-3}$ ($\lambda=9.81$\,nm).
 As shown in Figs.~\ref{fig:GVS_RST_highsymm} (e)-(h), the fitted model is in excellent agreement with the SANS data, indicating the significant influence of cubic anisotropies in GaMo$_4$S$_8$ as opposed to GaV$_4$S$_8$,\footnote{For GaV$_4$S$_8$ we find within the experimental precision $\alpha=0 \pm 0.04$.
 The uncertainty is mainly determined by the image preconditioning rather than the accuracy of the fitting, for details see SI.} in accord with the stronger atomic SOC of Mo.

-The tilting of $\hat q$ out of the \{111\} planes as well as higher order SOC represented by additional terms $\hat q_x^6 + \hat q_y^6 + \hat q_z^6$ in the Landau potential break the degeneracy and favour wavevectors to point either along $\langle 1\bar 1 0\rangle$ or $\langle 11\bar 2\rangle$.
-However, within our experimental accuracy we were not able to resolve an enhanced intensity along any of these directions, see SI.
+The tilting of $\hat q$ out of the \{111\} planes as well as higher order SOC represented by additional terms $\hat q_x^6 + \hat q_y^6 + \hat q_z^6$ in the Landau potential break the degeneracy of q-vectors around the ring and favour either $\langle 1\bar 1 0\rangle$ or $\langle 11\bar 2\rangle$-type directions.
+However, within our experimental accuracy we were not able to resolve an enhanced intensity along any of these directions, see Supplementary information.

-The magnetic phase diagram of GaMo$_4$S$_8$, shown in Fig. \ref{fig:GMS_PD_Hdir} (a), was determined via static magnetization measurements, using the same single crystal.
-The magnetization was measured after zero-field cooling with increasing field applied parallel to the $\left[001\right]$ cubic direction.
-The critical fields identified as peaks in the differential susceptibility curves are indicated in Fig.~\ref{fig:GMS_PD_Hdir} (b).

-Remarkably, a number of metamagnetic phase transitions were observed below $T_C=19$\,K down to the lowest temperatures, with the highest critical fields ranging up to $H_{FM}=1.7\,T$.
-Note that the four polar domains are magnetically equivalent in fields applied along $\left[001\right]$, therefore all the observed magnetic phases are present in each domain.
-Field-dependent SANS experiments performed at 10\,K on the same crystal, shown in Fig.~\ref{fig:GMS_PD_Hdir} (c), indicate the presence of modulated magnetic phases in fields up to the field-polarized ferromagnetic (FM) state.
-Notably, an anisotropic smearing of the scattering intensity is evidenced in low magnetic fields, which continuously evolves to well-defined Bragg spots in moderate fields.
-The vanishing of the SANS intensity at $\mu_0 H=1.6$\,T indicates the transition to the FM state.
-No significant variation in the average length of the $q$-vectors is found.

-Note that in larger fields, additional scattering intensity emerges along the two diagonal lines, i.e.~the $[100]$ and $[010]$ directions.
-It is not caused by the magnetic modulations within the rhombohedral domains but by the modulation of the magnetization through the lamellar rhombohedral domain structure, stacked along any of the $\left<100\right>$-type axes \cite{neuber2018architecture}, due to the alternation of the anisotropy axis from domain to domain. \footnote{This magnetic contribution to the scattering from the submicron-sized structural domains is not subtracted with the background measured in the paramagnetic phase of the material, and becomes stronger with the increase of the magnetic field, persisting even in the ferromagnetic state until the magnetic moments on each rhombohedral domain become parallel to the applied field.}